isabelc/edd-software-specs/README.md

 requirements
 ```

-* It adds the "Current Version" of the download to the table that is outputted by EDD's `download_history` shortcode.
+* It adds the "Current Version" of the download to the purchase receipt list (on EDD's `download_history` shortcode).
+This is compatible with **EDD Changelog Plugin**.
+If that plugin is present, and you have entered a version in that plugin's metabox, that will override this version on the receipt page and in the Specs table on the downloads page.

+* It lets you enable the Specs table only for downloads that need it.

 **How To Enable Specs For a Download**